henryubuntu/Databases/01 DBMS/06 DB2/Readme.txt

 This is a great opportunity to put in practice your schedule skills and try to guess how many days you will need to learn each part of DB2.

-Take it easy of your schedule, your patience will be enourmosly rewarded (maybe, over panics and crisis, that time will create a natural defense brain mechanism for good control and moderation, we will see).
+Take it easy on your schedule, your patience will be enourmosly rewarded (maybe, over panics and crisis, that time will create a natural defense brain mechanism for good control and moderation, we will see ._. ).